markhu/docker-maven/README.md

 ## Building local Docker image(s)

 This is a base image that you can extend, so it has the bare minimum packages needed.
-After adding your custom package(s) to the `Dockerfile`, you can build your local Docker image like this:
+If you add custom package(s) to the `Dockerfile`, then you can build your local Docker image like this:

     docker build --tag my_local_maven:3.5.0-jdk-8_rpm .